The following is a history of the Happy Canyon area compiled by resident David Cragie:

 County Libraries Foundation, c2005.

-Douglas County Libraries' webpage on
+Douglas County Libraries' webpage on the book

 Happy Canyon named after happy singer called ‘Jack’